enaburekhan/enumerables-project/README.md

 ## Show your support

-If you've read this far, you must like the project!
-Give me a ⭐️!
+If you've read this far, pls give us a ⭐️!

 ## Acknowledgments